We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Depending on the outcome of a physical exam, your doctor may order additional tests, including blood tests and hormone level tests to determine if you have any underlying diseases.
+Depending on the outcome of a physical exam, your doctor may order additional tests, including blood tests and hormone level tests, to determine if you have any underlying diseases.

 If you have anemia, treatment will be based on the cause of the anemia.
 This may include taking iron supplements.

 Medications may be used to address specific symptoms.
 The support of a complete medical team, including nutrition and healthy lifestyle experts, is generally needed.
-Psychological counseling and support groups are also recommended.
+It’s also recommended that you work with psychological counselors and support groups.

-Disorders of the Hypothalamus
+Disorders of the hypothalamus